rahulsingh-17/Adaptive-RAG/README.md

 - [ ] Swap hardcoded prompts for a config-driven prompt versioning setup
 - [ ] Add a Dockerfile for one-command setup
 - [ ] Support multi-document sessions instead of one collection per upload

-## Credits

-This project builds on the open-source **[Adaptive-Rag](https://github.com/dhruvsinghal09/Adaptive-Rag)** architecture by Dhruv Singhal as a learning base.
-I'm extending it with my own changes (see above) as I get more comfortable with the codebase.